ChilliCream/hotchocolate-docs/docs/error-filter.md

 ## Error Builder

-Since, errors can have a lot of properties depending on your case we have introduced a new error builder which provides a nice API without thousends of overloads.
+Since, errors can have a lot of properties depending on your case we have introduced a new error builder which provides a nice API without thousands of overloads.

 ```csharp
 return ErrorBuilder.New()